Delaware Wetlands logo

 To figure out how much flood protection the Blackbird Forest riverine wetland provided, we compared the water depth of our wells with a downstream water level gauge in the creek.
 The thought process is that as precipitation falls the creek water level will rise.
 Once it has rained, snowed, or sleeted enough, the water level will reach the creek banks and overflow into the wetland.
 Then, the wells should show the increase of water in this wetland.

 We have had a few large precipitation events since we installed these wells and can visualize how much water these wetlands can hold in these events.
 One example of this was around December 25, 2015.
 The site received about two inches of precipitation and in response the creek water gauge increased by 27 inches and our well water levels increased by 19 inches.
+Another example was on July 6, 2017.
+The site received approximately seven and a half inches of precipitation, the creek water gauge rose to almost 33 inches above the normal level and our wells reported an increase in 45 inches.

 This graph shows how much water this wetland is holding during and after a rain event.
 Notice the sharp incline (uptake of water), and the slow and gradual decline (the slow release of water).